 Experienced Snow License Manager users will notice a fresh graphical interface, with an all-new customizable ‘Snowboard’ management dashboard up front.
 The Snowboard is designed to give each individual user their own view of important metrics and alerts, making it easier to zero-in on top priority tasks.

 We gave a handful of Snow customers a sneak preview of Snow License Manager 7.
-Play the video below to see what they thought!

 David Foxen, SAM Manager at Arup in the United Kingdom, commented on Snow License Manager 7: “With so many new features in the new Snow License Manager, it’s quite difficult to pick a favorite!
 I think the biggest benefit will come from the cost reductions we realize as a result of better managing our licensing across the entire estate, with the help of the AD integration feature and updated datacenter features.
 We’ve already made significant cost savings thanks to Snow, I think the new version will help us save even more on all varieties of software.”